kumarbirendra/Hidden-Makov-Model/README.md

 ## Conclusion

-The Hidden Markov Model (HMM) demonstrated strong performance compared to LSTM, ARIMA, and RNN, particularly in cumulative error metrics like CSPE.
+The Hidden Markov Model (HMM) demonstrated strong performance compared to LSTM, ARIMA, and RNN.
 This indicates that HMM is effective in capturing long-term trends in stock prices, making it a viable model for forecasting in financial markets.

 ## How to Run